Replace section with that of the supplementary document.

 Demonstrate through records of indoor light measurements that a minimum daylight illumination level of 10 fc (108 lux) and a maximum of 500 fc (5,400 lux) has been achieved in the applicable spaces.
 Measurements must be taken on a 10-foot (3-meter) grid and shall be recorded on building floor plans.
 Provide glare control devices to avoid high-contrast situations that could impede visual tasks.
 However, designs that incorporate view-preserving automated shades for glare control may demonstrate compliance for only the minimum 10 fc (108 lux) illuminance level.Option 4.
 Combination

 Any of the above calculation methods may be combined to document the minimum daylight illumination in the applicable spaces.
-See all forum discussions about this credit »What does it cost?
+See all forum discussions about this credit »Frequently asked questions

 When should daylight measurements be taken?The answer to this question is available to LEEDuser premium members.
 Start a free trial » (If you're already a premium member, log in here.) |